Milton Brodie House

 Milton Brodie House is a mansion near Kinloss in Moray, Scotland.
 Built for the Brodie family in 1710 on the site of an older tower house, it was originally called Windhills, but was renamed to commemorate the Milton estate that the family had formerly owned.
-In was substantially remodelled between 1835 and 1841 by William Robertson, and was designated a Category A listed building in 1989.
+It was substantially remodelled between 1835 and 1841 by William Robertson, and was designated a Category A listed building in 1989.